arineng/rdap_bootstrap_server/README.md

 ## Versioning, Building And Runtime Requirements

 Any version containing the word SNAPSHOT is a development version.
+Versions are:

+* 1000.0-SNAPSHOT reflects the master branch development version.
+It is set high at a major version number of 1000 so that the master branch is not re-versioned for every release.
+* 1.0.0 - First release.
+At the time of this release, the IANA bootstrap files are available but contain no usable content, and the embedded bootstrap files point to our best known locations for servers.
+Minor point release may occur to update the embedded files until the IANA files become populated with useful data.

 This server is written as a Java servlet and should run in any Java Servlet 3.0 container or higher.
 It should build against Java 6 or higher.